TheHive-Project/TheHiveDocs/TheHive4/User/Quick-start.md

 This version of TheHive comes with a big improvement: multi-tenancy and fine tuning permissions.

 A default system group name "*admin*" belong to the application and is dedicated to user accounts in charge of administrating the solution.
-This group contains one default accont named "*admin@thehive.local*" with the password `thehive1234`.
+This group contains one default account named "*admin@thehive.local*" with the password `secret`.

 This default group cannot create and own *Cases* of any other related objects like *Tasks* or *Observables*.